The Stations of the Cross mark the journey of Jesus to the Cross and

 provide the opportunity for us to reflect on our own faith journey.

-Come pray the traditional Stations of the Cross with us this Lent.
+Come pray the Stations of the Cross with us this Lent every Friday at

 Receive Christ's mercy in the Sacrament of Reconciliation this Lent.